FeedMapping/Schema/README.md

    π(10) 19           |  2 |  3 |  5 |  7 |  - |  - |  - |  - |  - | 4th  4 x Root » Q19(10, 29)
 ```

-Here we are going to use _[TensorFlow](http://translate.google.com/translate?js=n&sl=id&tl=en&u=https://github.com/chetabahana/tensorflow/wiki)_ to connect the pre grammars on [Github API](https://docs.github.com/en/github-ae@latest/admin/overview/about-the-github-enterprise-api) to [Google API](https://en.wikipedia.org/wiki/Google_APIs) to fetch real life data through their machine learning such as _[Big Query](https://en.wikipedia.org/wiki/BigQuery)_.

-[![lexer and parser](https://user-images.githubusercontent.com/36441664/71659208-5515b480-2d79-11ea-859f-a20dea0cf680.jpg)](https://github.com/eq19/maps)

 This pre-release is being developed for _[eBranding](https://github.com/chetabahana)_ within 7 (seven) years.
 It is lack the parser 618 of the said _10143 grammars_ to become usable for every other cases.

+[![lexer and parser](https://user-images.githubusercontent.com/36441664/71659208-5515b480-2d79-11ea-859f-a20dea0cf680.jpg)](https://github.com/eq19/maps)

+Here we are going to use _[TensorFlow](http://translate.google.com/translate?js=n&sl=id&tl=en&u=https://github.com/chetabahana/tensorflow/wiki)_ to connect the pre grammars on [Github API](https://docs.github.com/en/github-ae@latest/admin/overview/about-the-github-enterprise-api) to [Google API](https://en.wikipedia.org/wiki/Google_APIs) to fetch real life data through their machine learning such as _[Big Query](https://en.wikipedia.org/wiki/BigQuery)_.

 [![Machine Learning](https://user-images.githubusercontent.com/36441664/123424569-377e7f80-d5eb-11eb-9c85-1f5d72f14eed.png)](http://translate.google.com/translate?js=n&sl=id&tl=en&u=https://github.com/chetabahana/tensorflow/wiki)

-Based on the _[19 Cells](#6th-step-q328-19)_ of 168 vs 618 tabulation then for the 618 it might need another 12 (twelve) years to develope those grammars to become 1st Release.
+Based on the _[19 Cells](#6th-step-q328-19)_ of 168 vs 618 tabulation then for the 618 it might need another 19 minus 7 or 12 (twelve) years to develope those grammars to become 1st Release.

+So If You're Aware of What This Is All About<br>
-So Be Patient and Stay Tuned!
+Just Be Patient and Stay Tuned!

 © [eQuantum Project](https://github.com/eq19)
 [![profile for eQ19 on Stack Exchange, a network of free, community-driven Q&amp;A sites](https://stackexchange.com/users/flair/5054985.png)](https://stackoverflow.com/users/4058484/eq19?tab=profile)